roee88/killercoda-scenario-istio/istio-kiali/traffic-mgmt.md

 ![Route To](https://kiali.io/images/tutorial/05-01-route-to.png "Route To")

-Add similar rules to route traffic from *viaggi.it* to *travels-v2* workload and from *voyages.fr* to *travels-v3* workload.
+Add similar rules to route traffic from *voyages.fr* to *travels-v2* workload.

-When the three rules are defined you can use "Create" button to generate all Istio configurations needed for this scenario.
+When the rules defined you can use "Create" button to generate all Istio configurations needed for this scenario.
 Note that the rule ordering does not matter in this scenario.

 ![Rules Defined](https://kiali.io/images/tutorial/05-01-rules-defined.png "Rules Defined")